mhchua888/NLP-fake-news-detection/README.md

 # NLP - Fake news detection
-Developing a model using TFIDF and Passive Aggressive Classifier for fake news detection
+School project: Developing a model using TFIDF and Passive Aggressive Classifier for fake news detection